Make a Gorgeous Floral Fall Wreath

 Work in a circle to place large, colorful flowers on the wreath.
 Be sure the flowers extend to the sides of the wreath, not just the front surface.
 When you pick out flowers, faux or real, keep your color scheme in mind.
 We went for an autumn look with reds, pinks, yellows, and oranges.
 You'll also want to purchase a variety of flower sizes.

-Before you start placing the flowers, cut the stems so they're only five to six inches long.
+Before you start placing the flowers on your fall wreath, cut the stems so they're only five to six inches long.
 This will make it easy to slide the stems into place.
 Adhere with hot glue or floral wire.

 Step 5: Add Green Leaves